 Repaglinide is a benzoic acid derivative that stimulates insulin secretion from the pancreas and is used in the therapy of type 2 diabetes.
 Repaglinide has been linked to rare instances of clinically apparent acute liver injury.

 In several large clinical trials, serum aminotransferase elevations during repaglinide therapy were uncommon and similar in frequency with placebo.
 All serum enzyme elevations that occurred were asymptomatic and resolved rapidly with stopping therapy.
 Since its approval and with wide scale use, there have been a small number of reports of clinically apparent liver injury attributed to repaglinide.
-The time to onset ranged from 2 to 8 weeks and the pattern of serum enzyme elevations ranged from hepatocellular to cholestatic.
+The time to onset ranged from 2 to 8 weeks and the pattern of serum enzyme elevations was typically cholestatic or mixed.
 Jaundice and pruritus were prominent.
 Immunoallergic features and autoantibodies were not present.
 All published cases have been self-limited, resolving within 1 to 2 months of stopping.

 Mechanism of Injury

 The mechanism of repaglinide induced liver injury is not known, but it is extensively metabolized by the liver via the P450 system (CYP 3A4), and liver injury may be the result of production of a toxic or immunoreactive intermediate.